rifaitarek/bioinformatics-statistical-analysis/README.md

 - [License](#license)

 ## Introduction
-The goal of this analysis is to understand how growth measurements vary with age and sex using R. The analysis includes descriptive statistics, data visualization, linear regression, and mixed-effects models.
+The goal of this analysis is to understand how dental growth measurements vary with age and sex using R. The analysis includes descriptive statistics, data visualization, linear regression, and mixed-effects models.

 ## Data
 The dataset used for this analysis is `growth_txt.txt`, which includes the following variables: